guanegonzalez/MSDS692-Final_Project-Vanessa_Gonzalez/README.md

 Three main models were used to determine variable importance, to train, and test the model.

-* Regresion Partition with method "class".
+* Regression Partition with method "class".
 * Random Forest model.
 * Logistic Regresion.
 80% of the data was used as the training set and 20% of the data was used as the testing set.